iwasnevergivenaname/spotify-evaluation/README.md

 # spotify evaluation

-hello :) welcome to an app that learned to judge you. built with Flask, SQLAlchemy, and connected to a machine learning application
+hello :) welcome to an app that learned to align you, morally. built with Flask, SQLAlchemy, connected to a machine learning application built with scikit-learn, and based on the ideology behind Dungeons and Dragons Moral Alignment

 [play with the deployed version](https://spotify-evaluation.herokuapp.com/)